zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab/index.md

 ## Overview

-The Chrome OS version of Autotest introduces a new type of suite, known as a dynamic suite.
+The ChromeOS version of Autotest introduces a new type of suite, known as a dynamic suite.
 Dynamic suites allow for the jobs in a suite to be sharded over a pool of DUTs, and the dynamic suite infrastructure takes care of all of the device imaging and test scheduling/sharding details.